kaikoh95/techtype-backend/README.md

 #### Future

 - Assumes we always only have one unique key property per node. (hence the upsert rather than explicit insert for #2 requirement).
+Maybe we can consider splitting it into 2 distinct operations.
 - Add ability to auth different users since we're only using the service role key for now so anyone with the key can access the endpoints.
 - Caching of the data to reduce the number of queries to the database.
 - Add UI visualization of the data.
 - Consider using database views to improve query performance when queries get more complex.
 - Add logging to the server.
 - Add deleted_at column to the nodes and properties tables for soft deletes to keep the history of the data.
-- Add CI/CD pipeline.
+- Add CI/CD pipeline for deployments across environments.
+- Use proper git workflow for development rather than just pushing to main.